Core Architecture & Compliance Mapping for Public Records Automation

 return record

-def evaluate_exemptions(record: ComplianceRecord, content_metadata: Dict[str, Any]) -> ComplianceRecord:
+def evaluate_exemptions(record: ComplianceRecord, metadata: Dict[str, bool]) -> ComplianceRecord:

 }